OliverWands/dialogos-plugin-frame/README.md

 # dialogos-plugin-frame

-A plugin for automatic generation of a dialog graph based on a frame.
+A plugin for automatic generation of a frame-based dialogue graph.

 ## Examples